Learn everything you need to know about the entertainment content sharing platform and its native cryptocurrency, Tronix (TRX).

 What’s next for TRON: the roadmap

-- The launch of Odyssey 2.0.
+- Launch of Odyssey 2.0.
 TRON’s development plan features six main stages – Exodus, Odyssey, Great Voyage, Apollo, Star Trek and Eternity.
 Odyssey 2.0 will launch with its proof-of-stake algorithm.

 - Reduction of transaction fees.
 The transaction fees for TRX will be reduced to zero.

-- The launch of a token wallet and blockchain browser.
+- Launch of token wallet and blockchain browser.
 These are designed to offer increased functionality and security for TRX holders.

-- The launch of Great Voyage 1.0 update.
-Originally slated for 2020, this update, which will enable communication across different blockchains, is now expected by the end of 2018.
+- Launch of Great Voyage 1.0 update.
+Originally slated for 2020, this update, which will enable communication across different blockchains, has been brought forward to Q4 2018.

 What to watch out for